Manirmaths/Naijaprep/README.md

-Here’s the complete text for your README.md file, ready for you to copy and paste.
-I’ve tailored it with placeholders for your GitHub username and repository name, which you’ll need to replace with your actual values (e.g., manirkhalil/maths-exam-prep).
-This matches the version we refined earlier, including the MIT License link.

-README.md
-text

-Collapse

-Wrap

-Copy
-# Maths Exam Prep

 Maths Exam Prep is a web application designed to help users improve their math skills through interactive quizzes.
 Built with Flask, it offers user authentication, personalized quiz generation based on performance, and a dashboard to track progress.
 Whether you're a student preparing for exams or just brushing up on math, this app provides a fun and effective learning experience.

 ## Features